Most people would agree that education is for everyone.

 We know that college is largely theoretical, and some coursework is often irrelevant.

 Then there’s the cost.
-The average annual tuition at a public four-year college in the 2021-2022 academic year was $10,740 for in-state students or $27,560 for out-of-state students.
+At the time of this writing, the average annual tuition at a public four-year college is $9,750 for in-state students or $27,457 for out-of-state students.
 And if you have your eye on a private school?
-Average tuition is $38,070 per year.
+Average tuition is $38,768 per year.
 Take note that these numbers only refer to tuition—students also have to pay for books, fees, room, board, and other living expenses.

 That is a huge financial investment for an education that doesn’t always teach actionable skills!

-With culinary school, you can complete an online diploma program for as little as $18,905, and an online associate degree for as little as $31,255.
+With culinary school, you can complete an online diploma program for much less.
+Just check out Escoffier’s tuition page.
 Plus, there are loans, scholarships, and grants available for those who apply and qualify.

 Network with Like-Minded Students & Faculty